m2c/common-sdk/readme.txt

 Welcome to Kiplepay

-Here is our available whmcs payment gateway extensions
+Here is our available php-sdk payment gateway extensions